 Yes!
 People can send mail to you at:

 Brandeis, CA 93064

 We will also send your mail during BCI through our office.

 Is there internet at BCI?

-The more present you are - physically and mentally - at BCI, the more you will get out of it.
-In order to facilitate that presence, participants are not permitted to use their computers, iPhones or other internet-enabled devices during programming.
+While BCI does provide free wifi access in the main buildings, the more present you are - physically and mentally - at BCI, the more you will get out of it.
+In order to facilitate that presence, participants are not permitted to use their computers, smart phones, or other internet-enabled devices during programming.
 During free time, you may use your computers as desired...though you may find yourself wanting to go on a hike instead.

 I have my own car.
 Can I leave to see friends/family?
 Or can people visit me?

 Due to safety reasons, as well as the intimate nature of the BCI experience, BCI participants are required to stay on grounds at all times, and visitors are not allowed.